Charles Esten: Other comedy work

 Following his return to Whose Line Is It Anyway, Esten made a guest appearance as himself with fellow regular cast members from the show Wayne Brady, Greg Proops and Brad Sherwood on The Drew Carey Show.
-In 2003, he hosted a semi-scripted semi-improvised comedy mini series called On the Spot.
+In 2003, he hosted a semi-improvised comedy mini series called On the Spot.
 Between 2004–06, he was a member of the touring group Improv All-Stars and recurring cast member on Drew Carey's Green Screen Show.

 In 2011, he was a regular on Drew Carey's Improv-A-Ganza on GSN.
 Esten and fellow former Whose Line Is It Anyway stars Greg Proops, Ryan Stiles and Jeff Davis regularly teamed up and tour around the country doing live improv under the name Whose Live Anyway?.
-In April 2014, Esten left Whose Live Anyway? due to his role in Nashville, and was replaced by Joel Murray, once Nashville ended, he would be a recurring member with the rest of the cast members during their tours.
+In April 2014, Esten left Whose Live Anyway? due to his role in Nashville, and was replaced by Joel Murray but later became a recurring member with the rest of the cast members during tours once Nashville had ended.